 Disclaimer: I received a complimentary Huka Falls Jetboat ride thanks to my partnership with Tourism New Zealand.
 All opinions expressed in this article are my own.

-When I agreed to join Dave and Dustin on a half-hour jetboat ride, I genuinely had no idea what this would entail.
+When I agreed to join Dave on a half-hour jetboat ride, I genuinely had no idea what this would entail.

 I mean, I had never even heard of a jetboat.